-Uncertainties, contested values, and complex interdependencies across scales make problems such as adaptation to climate change or sustainable agrifood chains inherently ‘wicked’.
-Because it is impossible to handle wicked problems effectively with standard policies and within the usual administrative institutions, we focus on innovative governance strategies and arrangements, varying from local self-organising communities to global public–private partnerships.
+Uncertainties, contested values, continuous changes and complex interdependencies across scales make problems such as adaptation to climate change or sustainable agri-food chains inherently ‘wicked’.
+Because wicked sustainability problems defy standard policies and the usual administrative boundaries, we focus on innovative governance strategies and arrangements, varying from local self-organising communities to global public–private partnerships.
+When innovative governance strategies and arrangements are brought into practice, however, they often run into tensions with existing institutions, making it necessary to change the governance system itself to enable them.
+To address this puzzle, we developed the research programme Changing Governance and Governing Change.
 Our research focuses on the Netherlands, the EU, developing countries, and global institutions.
 By leveraging our disciplinary and interdisciplinary expertise, we aim to make inspiring and innovative contributions to both science and practice.

 Our mission is to develop and combine theories to analyse how actors, embedded in institutions, govern wicked problems, and to use the generated insights to co-design governance arrangements that enable more sustainable outcomes.

 Our objectives are to (1) make world-leading contributions to governance theories in disciplinary and interdisciplinary fields (scientific quality); (2) contribute to critical reflection on, and improvement of, governance practices (policy impact); and (3) engage in reflexive debates worldwide with colleagues, societal actors, and students (societal debates).